 I use a combination of sources (including the sky at the time!) to make a judgement on the weather we have in store for us.

-To enable us to provide you with the best experience, we request that you contact us 24 hours prior to your trip to check the weather forecast so we can arrange your trip for the best weather window if possible.
+To enable us to provide you with the best possible experience, we contact you at least the day before your trip to check the weather forecast so we can arrange your trip for the best weather window possible.